George Eastman: Legacy

 Eastman disdained public notoriety and sought to tightly control his image.
-He was reluctant to share information in interviews, and on multiple occasions both Eastman and Kodak blocked biographers from full access to his records.
+He was reluctant to share information in interviews, and on multiple occasions, both Eastman and Kodak blocked biographers from full access to his records.
 A definitive biography was finally published in 1996.

-Eastman is the only person represented by two stars in the Film category in the Hollywood Walk of Fame, one on the north side of the 6800 block of Hollywood Boulevard and the other one on the west side of the 1700 block of Vine Street.
+Eastman is the only person represented by two stars in the Film category in the Hollywood Walk of Fame, one on the north side of the 6800 block of Hollywood Boulevard and the other on the west side of the 1700 block of Vine Street.
 Both recognize the same achievement, that he developed bromide paper, which became a standard of the film industry.

 The Eastman Quadrangle of the River Campus of the University of Rochester is named for Eastman.
 The Rochester Institute of Technology has a building dedicated to him, in recognition of his support and substantial donations.
 MIT installed a plaque of Eastman on one of the buildings he funded.
 (Students rub the nose of Eastman's image on the plaque for good luck.)

 Eastman had built a mansion at 900 East Avenue in Rochester.
-Here he entertained friends to dinner and held private music concerts.
+Here, he entertained friends to dinner and held private music concerts.
 The University of Rochester used the mansion for various purposes for decades after his death.
 In 1949, it re-opened after having been adapted for use as the George Eastman House International Museum of Photography and Film.
 It has been designated a National Historic Landmark, and is now known as the George Eastman Museum.

 Eastman's boyhood home was saved from destruction.
 It was restored to its state during his childhood and is displayed at the Genesee Country Village and Museum.